 Your best bet in choosing will probably come in trying out each brand, and seeing which ones feels better to you.
 Don’t get peer-pressured!

-Sony is also aggressively pursuing the DSLR market, and are fashioning themselves as a serious competitor to the Canon/Nikon domination.
+Sony is most aggressively pursuing the mirrorless market, and are fashioning themselves as a serious competitor to the Canon/Nikon domination.
 The cameras they offer have some innovative features that seem ahead of where Canon and Nikon are, and at cheaper prices.
 They’ve also developed a pretty competitive line up of lenses.

 Finally, when it comes to compact point-and-shoot cameras, it seems as though every manufacturer has their hand in that competitive market.
 If you are interested in a point-and-shoot then your best bet is to find a camera that you’ll take everywhere with you.
 Brand name shouldn’t play as big a role in your purchasing decision.

 Every camera needs a lens, whether it’s permanently attached or interchangeable.
 See, the lens contains pieces of glass that focus light onto your camera’s sensor.
 Without that light, you don’t have an image!

 Not all lenses are created equal, and they’ll have a big effect on the look of your final images.

 To feel confident picking a lens for your camera you should first know a few basic things about lenses!

 The focal length (measured in mm) determines the angle of view that a lens will capture.
 A wide angle lens will capture a lot of the scene, and a telephoto lens will capture only a small portion.
 Wide angle lenses range from 15mm to 35mm.
 Normal lenses are around 50mm, and most closely resemble what your eye sees.
 Telephoto lenses range from 85mm to 200mm+.